13 Skills Recruiters Screen For in Guidance Counselor Resumes

 What knowledge areas are most important for Guidance Counselors?

-O*NET identifies the following core knowledge domains for Guidance Counselor roles: Customer and Personal Service, English Language, Therapy and Counseling, Education and Training, Psychology.
+Core knowledge domains for Guidance Counselor roles based on verified occupational data: Customer and Personal Service, English Language, Therapy and Counseling, Education and Training, Psychology.